Sage-Bionetworks/portalsDocs/articles/getting_started.md

 1. Click the **Create Project** button.
 1. Decide on a unique name for your `Project` and click Save.

-By default, your newly created `Project` is private; you are the only person who can access it and any content you include in it.
-In another tutorial you will learn how to share your created `Project` with other users.
+By default, your newly created `Project` is private.
+You are the only person who can access it, including any content in it.
+In another tutorial you will learn how to share your project with other users.

-Objects created in Synapse, like `Files`, `Folders`, `Projects`,  are assigned a Synapse ID, unique identifiers used for reference with the format `syn12345678`.
+Synapse projects are assigned a Synapse ID, unique identifiers used for reference with the format `syn12345678`.

 To find your project at any time, you can see your projects on your [dashboard](https://www.synapse.org/#!Profile:v/projects).

 ## Organizing Data: creating Files and Folders

-You can use the `Files` tab to share your project's data, code, results, and any other information.
-Synapse `Files` and `Folders` are identified by a unique identifier (Synapse ID).
-Synapse `Folders` are used to organize content and can contain other `Folders` and `Files`.
+You can use the `Files` tab to upload data, code, results, and other information to your project.
+Synapse Folders are used to organize content and can contain other Folders and Files.
+Synapse `Folders` and `Files` are also assigned a unique identifier (Synapse ID).

 To add a `Folder`: